.png)

 Edward Kim

-He has appeared at the Verbier Festival (Atélier Lyrique), the Oxford International Song Festival, and the Voices of Singapore Festival.
-His awards include the Sir Ian Stoutzker Prize, the Osaka International Music Competition, the Antonina Campi Special Prize, and the Concert Artists Competition in New York.
+Edward has appeared at prestigious festivals such as the Verbier Festival (Atélier Lyrique), Oxford International Song Festival, and Voices of Singapore Festival.
+He is a laureate of several international competitions, including the Sir Ian Stoutzker Prize, Osaka International Music Competition, Antonina Campi Special Prize, and Concert Artist Competition in New York.

-He holds a Master of Performance with Distinction from the Royal College of Music and is a full-time faculty member at Capital College of the Arts, Management and Technology.
+He holds a Master of Performance with Distinction from the Royal College of Music and currently serves as full-time vocal faculty at Capital College of the Arts in Singapore.

 Daniela Leska

-Daniela holds a Graduate Diploma at Western Australia’s Academy of Performing Arts (WAAPA) and a Bachelor of Music with First-Class Honours at Adelaide’s Elder Conservatorium.
+Daniela is a vocal pedagogue with Evolve Arts and the Australian International School in Singapore.
+She holds a Graduate Diploma at Western Australia’s Academy of Performing Arts and a Bachelor of Music with First-Class Honours at The University of Adelaide.

 Shawn Liew